Program overview

 Program Overview

-The Forensic Identification graduate certificate program is the only one of its kind in Ontario, designed to equip students with cutting-edge forensic knowledge and skills essential for careers in public and private policing and laboratories.
-This program is tailored for those aspiring to become frontline investigators, offering a unique hands-on approach that utilizes modern criminal forensic technology.
-Students will engage in advanced studies covering various aspects of forensic science, including fingerprint analysis, DNA profiling, and crime scene management.
-Training occurs in state-of-the-art facilities, including a crime scene studio and forensic lab, ensuring that students gain practical experience in a realistic environment.
+The Forensic Identification graduate certificate program at Humber is the only one of its kind in Ontario.
+It equips students with cutting-edge forensic knowledge and skills essential for careers in public and private policing and laboratories.
+This program is tailored for those aspiring to become frontline investigators, emphasizing a hands-on approach to learning.
+Students will engage with modern criminal forensic technology and specialized curriculum, covering areas such as fingerprint analysis, DNA profiling, and crime scene management.
+Training occurs in state-of-the-art facilities, including a crime scene studio and forensic lab, ensuring students gain practical experience in a realistic environment.

 Program Structure

-The Forensic Identification program spans 2 semesters and offers a comprehensive curriculum that emphasizes practical learning.
+The Forensic Identification program spans 2 semesters, providing a comprehensive education in forensic science.
+The program is designed to be flexible, offering an online option for students who prefer remote learning.
 Key features of the program structure include:

 Featured Experiences

-- Field experiences that provide intensive, real-world applications of forensic skills.
+• Field experiences that provide real-world applications of forensic techniques.

-- Professional practicum opportunities under the supervision of experienced forensic professionals.
+• Professional practicums under the supervision of experienced forensic professionals.

 Career Options